Indian Railways — trains for foreign travelers

 Connectivity varies significantly across routes.

 Ticket checkers (TTE — Travelling Ticket Examiner) conduct checks during the journey.
-Have your ticket (printed or on phone), tell your name and that's it.
+Have your ticket (printed or on phone), tell your name.